Self improvement

 The three thirsty monks

 Once upon a time in China, there lived a young monk who lived in a temple high up on a mountain.
-Every dawn, he had to [This is a premium article.
+Every dawn, he had to wake up very early and used a pole to fetch two pails of water from a well located at a far-away valley.

 Programming your mind to financial success